Hybrid Contact Lenses for Comfort & Versatility

 A brief adaptation period is required to learn the methods of inserting and removing hybrid contact lenses.
 Your eye care professional will provide instructions on how to handle the lenses.
 Contrary to soft contact lenses, that may turn inside-out when pressed down during cleaning or inserting, hybrid contact lenses retain their bowl-like shape.
 If the edge or soft skirt ever creases out of shape, gently smooth the edge back into shape before insertion.
 In contrast, with soft contact lenses, any change in shape generally signals that it’s time to replace your lenses.

 Because of the variety of hybrid contact lenses available, we recommend you speak with Dr. Melania and Dr. Maria to determine the best option for you.
 For example, certain hybrid lenses are beneficial for those with keratoconus or irregular corneas, while others, like the UltraHealth FC by SynergEyes, is prescribed for patients with flat corneas — which could develop following eye surgery, such as RK or similar refractive surgery.

 A bit of trial and error will be required to discover what lens ultimately works for you.
-Melania Napolitano, O.D. will guide you through the available options to help you discover the most comfortable and suitable lens for your needs.
+Dr. Melania and Dr. Maria will guide you through the available options to help you discover the most comfortable and suitable lens for your needs.

 20/20 Eye Care proudly serves patients from Middle Village, Mineola, Queens, Elmhurst, and throughout New York.